tochman/the_blue_print/chapters/07-10-testing-patterns.md

 This section provides specific testing strategies for advanced patterns.
 For comprehensive testing fundamentals, testing setup, and detailed BDD methodology, see Chapter 5: Testing React Components.
 We'll follow the same BDD style and testing principles established there.
 :::

 Testing compound components, provider hierarchies, and custom hooks with state machines isn't straightforward.
-These patterns have emergent behavior—their real value comes from how multiple pieces work together, not just individual component logic.
+These patterns have emergent behavior.
+Their real value comes from how multiple pieces work together, not just individual component logic.
 This means our testing strategies need to focus on integration scenarios and user workflows that reflect real-world usage.

 Advanced testing patterns focus on behavior verification rather than implementation details, enabling tests that remain stable as implementations evolve.
 These patterns also emphasize testing user workflows and integration scenarios that reflect real-world usage patterns.